 Deuteronomy 24:16

-16 The fathers shall not be put to death for the children, neither shall the children be put to death for the fathers.
-Every man shall be put to death for his own sin.
+16 Fathers shall not be put to death for their children, nor children for their fathers; each is to die for his own sin.

 The LORD's justice refuses inherited capital guilt in Israel's courts: each person is accountable for his own sin and must not be executed for another family member's crime.